goatshriek/ruby-dragon/README.md

 particularly if you want to load the plugin via the Eclipse plugin for development.

-The Kotlin extension has additional dependencies that are not included in the plugin itself for size reasons.
-If you try to enable this extension before these are available in the plugin directory, you'll receive a `MissingDragonDependency` error.
-You can either copy the files into the `lib` folder of the plugin yourself, or run the `DownloadDependenciesScript` Java script included with the plugin to do this automatically, and finally restart Ghidra (yet again).

 ## Ruby Usage
 Once the RubyDragon plugin is enabled, you will be able to open an interactive